To Right A Wrong - Chapter 1

 He began to sob but immediately corrected his self pity.
 Snap out of it you old fool.
 Pull yourself together.
 You're getting off this damned island.
 You'll be back in the real world soon enough.
 And then you'll be able to feed again.

 Walter checked his wound, pulling his now-torn majestic robes to one side for better inspection.
 From what he could make out in the dim light, it looked bad.
 He splashed clean water directly onto the wound and squeezed out as much puss as his pain tolerance could take.
 He kept washing the cut until the inflammation around the wound went down.
-Right now, the cold liquid spilling onto his cebacious abdomen was worth all the gold in the world.
+Right now, the cold liquid spilling onto his sebaceous abdomen was worth all the gold in the world.
 Maybe not as good as the virgin flesh of a youngling.
 But almost.

 Spectacular storm flashes continued to light up the cloudless, starless night sky with uncanny regularity.
 Every few minutes, a blinding white, tree-like network branched up and outwards over the entire island, the pattern changing only slightly each time the light show happened.
 And unlike a typical storm, Walter noted the total absence of a thunderclap following the light show.
 All that followed was an intense buzzing and crackling sound in all directions as if the air was being torn apart by angry spirits.